-The story of the original Moscow Mule is a simple one and it’s all about the vodka.
-Before World War II, vodka was not a popular liquor in American cocktails; Americans joked that the word "vodka" was Russian for "horrible."
+The story of the original Moscow Mule is a simple one, and it’s all about the vodka.
+Before World War II, vodka was not a popular liquor in American cocktails; Americans joked that the word vodka was Russian for "horrible."
 In 1939, John Martin had purchased the U.S. rights to a French brand, Smirnoff, and it wasn’t selling.

 Although I’ve made other versions, including a standard Moscow Mule and a Blueberry Mint one, today’s inspiration came from a Christmas present.
-Not the mugs—it was a fresh pineapple that a neighbor had brought over for the holidays.
+Not the mug—it was a fresh pineapple that a neighbor had brought over for the holidays.
 My first inclination was to make a pineapple upside-down cake because it’s my favorite cake, but the truth is I had missed that window for needing sweets and the pineapple was perfectly ripe and had to be used.
-I did have a new set of mugs on the counter thinking I was going to make a Cranberry Mule for the holidays, but that didn’t happen, either, so the two orphans came together in one fantastic cocktail that was meant to be.
+I did have a new set of mugs on the counter thinking I was going to make a Cranberry Mule for the holidays, but that didn’t happen either, so the two orphans came together in one fantastic cocktail that was meant to be.

-I decided to roast the pineapple to bring out its inherent sweetness and soften it a bit; adding brown sugar during the process just because it sounded delicious.
-The only problem was how many pieces I had to sample during production; trust me, it was several, I love that combination.
+I decided to roast the pineapple to bring out its inherent sweetness and soften it a bit, adding brown sugar during the process just because it sounded delicious.
+The only problem was how many pieces I had to sample during production.
+Trust me, it was several; I love that combination.
 Most of the other ingredients are pretty standard with the exception of the pineapple juice.
 I didn’t want to open a large can of it for just a few drinks, so I actually used the fresh pineapple for it, too, blending a handful until it was smooth.

 It’s a shame the neighbors who brought me this fabulous fruit don’t drink—they don’t know what they are missing.
 Cheers!